noumanmhd/python-imapsync/README.md

-# python-imapsync
-Python Script to Download Emails using IMAP Protocol
+# Python Script to Download Emails using IMAP